 How is it that he knew so much about this supposed witch?
 Could he know firsthand, as Crawford had half pointed out?

 James longed to be home again sharing a drink with his father and brother.
-He went over the pre-departure briefing again in his mind.
+To escape the pangs of homesickness, he went over the pre-departure briefing again in his mind.
 The Orion was making its return journey to Port Zargo from one of the larger islands in the northeast quadrant of the Atlantic Ocean.
 It never arrived, disappearing completely with three foreign diplomats and a handful of important politicians aboard.
-Ten days followed the Orion’s anticipated arrival date, at which time the port dispensed the Reconnaissance to investigate.
+Ten days after the Orion’s anticipated arrival date with no word from the missing ship, the port authorities dispatched the Reconnaissance to investigate.

 Not long after midnight, James’ bunkmate stirred him from a light slumber with news the Orion had been spotted.
 “Just on the horizon, well under five leagues from her charted course,” Crawford said gleefully.
 “Can’t say how much you had on it, I picked up a few notes’ worth.”

 “I didn’t.”
-James shook the sleep from his eyes and the two made their way to the deck with the others.
+James shook the sleep from his eyes and the two made their way to the deck to join the others.

 The captain of the vessel, Francis Merlot, said very little to his men.
 James looked on intently as the captain instructed them to be thorough but wary in their search.
 He admired Captain Merlot a great deal.
 The man embodied his title in every sense and had been far kinder to him than the others.

-Aboard the Orion, a dark and eerie feeling contaminated the air.
+Aboard the Orion, a dark and eerie feeling permeated the air.
 James looked around at the large wooden deck and double masts that very much resembled the Reconnaissance.
-He walked with caution in every step, nearly choking as the foul, heavy atmosphere clawed at his lungs.
+He walked cautiously with every step, nearly choking as the foul, heavy atmosphere clawed at his lungs.
 Before heading below deck, a strange glow caught his attention.
 He looked up at the main mast to see a large lantern lit and shining brightly, hanging from the top.

 “Bad omens afoot,” echoed the raspy voice of Crawford from behind him.
 James turned.
 “Go down below and see for yourself.
 Not a soul to be found.
 It doesn’t feel right if you ask me.”
 The old man then pointed at the beacon atop the mast.
 “Whatever did this wanted to make sure we found it.”

 Crawford turned and walked away.
 James sensed the same fear in his bunkmate’s voice that he felt crawling under his skin.
-In a spell of lightheadedness, James found himself wandering down and into the mess hall.
+As if under a spell, James found himself wandering down and into the mess hall.
 As Crawford had already stated, not a person was present but nothing else looked out of place.
 No overturned chairs signaling a struggle, with the table still spread with a meal which seemed to have been served just before the ship’s crisis began.
 Each setting held a partially eaten plate of food and a nearly full glass of wine.
-Bites of food, seasoned with puffs of mold, lingered on the ends of forks that were otherwise suspended by time.
+Bites of food, seasoned with puffs of mold, lingered on the ends of forks that were otherwise suspended in time.
 The stench and sight forced James’ hands over a tightened mouth and nose, pushing a chill down the length of his spine.

-Captain Merlot found the dark aura pervading throughout the Orion to be deeply troubling.
+Captain Merlot found the dark aura enveloping the Orion to be deeply troubling.
 He watched the fear and paranoia on the faces of his men grow.
 Instead of pondering what calamity the ship must have come upon, he tried to think of where the men might be.
-The crew could have escaped and survived aboard lifeboats in the relatively calm ocean, but he’d looked and found all the lifeboats presently accounted for still tied to the ship.
+The crew could have escaped and survived aboard lifeboats in the relatively calm ocean, but he’d looked and found the full complement of lifeboats still tied securely to the ship.

 I’ve seen the thing with my own eyes… I can never hope to describe it… The creature caught the corner of my vision creeping between shadows.
 I saw its eyes and by God I wish I hadn’t!
 When I met the evil thing’s gaze… I felt I was… peering directly into Hell.
 I know that we will not survive this voyage.
 God help us and whosoever should find… At the bottom of the page, in large dark red letters of a different handwriting, the last line scratched downward, clinging to the paper with all its might… what is real?

-The log astounded the captain.
+The log sent a shudder through Merlot.
 After a brief hesitation, he turned to a previous entry.